-As of the last day of our 2014 fiscal year, Messrs.
-Fettig, Todman, and Szczupak were retirement eligible.
-If any of our other NEOs chose to "retire" as of the last day of our 2014 fiscal year, the effect of that "retirement" would be the same as if the NEO had resigned, as described immediately above.
-In the event of retirement, our NEOs may be entitled to certain short-term and long-term incentive awards.
-The possible short-term incentive payout, if approved by the Committee, would consist of a prorated cash payout under PEP for the fiscal year in which the NEO retires, provided that the objective performance goal for that year is met.
+As of the last day of our 2015 fiscal year, Messrs.
+Fettig, Todman, and Venturelli were retirement eligible.
+Mr. Todman retired from Whirlpool effective December 31, 2015.
+If a non-retirement eligible NEO chose to "retire" as of the last day of our 2015 fiscal year, the effect of that "retirement" would be the same as if the NEO had resigned, as described immediately above.
+A retirement eligible NEO may be entitled to certain short-term and long-term incentive awards upon separation from service.
+The possible short-term incentive payout, if approved by the Committee, would consist of a prorated cash payout for the fiscal year in which the NEO retires, provided that the objective performance goal for that year is met.
 Proration is based on the ratio of the number of days worked during the performance period to the total number of days in the performance period.
-The Committee met on February 16, 2015, and determined the PEP awards earned for 2014.
-A NEO who retired during 2014 would receive a payout based on the amounts approved by the Committee.
+The Committee met on February 15, 2016, and determined the short-term incentive awards earned for 2015.
+A NEO who retired during 2015 would receive a payout based on the amounts approved by the Committee.

 A retirement-eligible NEO would receive accelerated vesting of all applicable unvested stock option awards upon retirement.
-Stock options must be exercised within five years of retirement or before the original expiration date (whichever occurs first) or the unexercised stock options will be cancelled.
+Stock options must be exercised within five years of retirement or before the original expiration date (whichever occurs first) or the unexercised stock options will be canceled.
 Depending on the type of award, restricted stock units may accelerate or be forfeited upon retirement.

-With respect to performance-based restricted stock units and performance cash unit awards, provided that the objective performance goal is met, a retirement-eligible NEO receives a prorated award based on his period of service during the performance period, if the NEO retires at least six months into, but prior to the completion of, the performance period.
-If the NEO retires at least one year after the beginning of the performance period, the NEO receives the full amount of the award.
+With respect to performance-based restricted stock units and performance cash unit awards, provided that the objective performance goal is met, a retirement-eligible NEO who retires during the performance period may receive a prorated portion of the award.
+The ratio used to determine the portion of the award to be received is the number of months worked by the NEO during the performance period over either 12 months or 36 months depending on when the NEO became eligible to participate in the long-term incentive plan.
+Therefore, certain NEOs will receive a full award if they complete at least 12 months of service during the performance period.
 In either case, the amount of the award received is based on actual performance as determined by the Committee following completion of the performance period.
-The amount of any 2014 performance awards which are earned upon retirement will be determined by the Committee in 2017.
+The amount of any 2015 performance awards which are earned upon retirement will be determined by the Committee in 2018.